Gyanish/assessment-tidy-data/CodeBook.md

 ## Code Book
 (part of the coursera assessment for course "Getting and Cleaning Data")

+The tidied data set is contained within the file **tidy.data**.
-The file **tidy.data** can be read with R function read.table().
+This can be easily read with R function `read.table()`.

 It has this table like structure:

 ##### row structure
 180 rows resulting from 30 test subjects during 6 tested activities.

 ##### column structure
-- col 1: subject id -- value range *1 ..
+- col 1: subject id
+  - value range *1 ..
 30*
-- col 2: activity label -- value range *LAYING SITTING STANDING WALKING WALKING_DOWNSTAIRS WALKING_UPSTAIRS*
+- col 2: activity label
+  - value range *LAYING SITTING STANDING WALKING WALKING_DOWNSTAIRS WALKING_UPSTAIRS*
 - col 3 ... col 68: original measurements aggregated as
- - either mean value of measured means
+ - either the mean value of the measured means
- - or mean value of measured standard deviation
+ - or the mean value of the measured standard deviations

 The original measurements have these, hopefully descriptive enough, names: